 Hazard tree removal on CR51

 The Colorado State Forest Service, town of Dillon, Denver Water Board and U.S. Forest Service are partnering to complete a hazard tree project along County Road 51 in Dillon.
-CR 51, aka Straight Creek Road, will have intermittent closures for the next couple of weeks due to a hazard tree removal project.
+CR 51, aka Straight Creek Road, will have intermittent closures for the next couple of weeks.
 Flaggers will be on site to allow traffic through the project area.
 Be aware that closures could be as long as 20-30 minutes.

 Eat, drink and be scary at the first annual Howlaween Ball on Friday, Oct.
 25, from 7-11 p.m. at the Silverthorne Pavilion.
 This adult Halloween costume ball is full of spooktacular excitement featuring costume contests, DJ and dancing, free appetizers, cash bar and a huge silent auction.
 Tickets are only $13 in advance or $18 at the door.
 Purchase tickets and find out more about the event at www.HOWLaween.com.
 This is a fundraiser for four local animal non-profit organizations including Swan Center Outreach, LAPS, Far View Horse Rescue and Animal Rescue of the Rockies.
 Although it’s a fundraiser for animals, please leave your pets at home!